 Many of these fortified homes were built in the seventeenth century (while some date from later years).
 They have distinctive rooftops made of local flat stone and can have up to 4 or 5 floors.
 These spaces house several sleeping areas, living areas, guest rooms, and even more than one hammam.
 These spaces seem connected by secret passages, intricate staircases, and secret doors.

-Especially for kids: Children will adore venturing inside one of these imposing mansions.
-For instance, Skenduli House, which dates from 1823, is open to the public and offers an incredible opportunity to discover spaces that will pick kids’ curiosity, including a bunker and an impressive collection of hammam baths and fireplaces.
-The entrance fee is 200 Lek (1.7 euro), s open to the public from 9 am to 7 pm.
+Especially for kids: children will adore venturing inside one of these imposing mansions.
+For instance, Skenduli House, which dates from 1823, is open to the public and offers an incredible opportunity to discover spaces that will spark kids’ curiosity, including a bunker and an impressive collection of hammam baths and fireplaces.
+The entrance fee is 200 Lek (1.7 euro), and it is open to the public from 9 am to 7 pm.

 Something interesting to know: All these fortified houses were nationalized during the communist regime, but they were later returned to their rightful owners, and it’s now possible to visit a few of them.